 While you may be familiar with exfoliating, this step in the Korean routine is far gentler than you are probably used to and comes with a number of options:

-The most common type of exfoliator in the Korean routine is a peel.
-These are usually formulated with enzymes such as Papaya, which gently remove dead cells, and cellulose, which binds with old skin cells and excess oils and forms the “clumps” that are synonymous with this method.
+The most common type of physical exfoliator in the Korean routine is a peeling gel.
+These are usually formulated with enzymes, which gently remove dead cells, and cellulose, which binds with old skin cells and excess oils and forms the “clumps” that are synonymous with this method.

 Despite its harsh-sounding name, chemical exfoliation is relatively gentle.
 Chemical exfoliators are usually formulated with acids (AHA, BHA, and PHA) all of which peel away old cells and reveal a brighter and clearer complexion.
 Over time they also minimise blackheads, whiteheads, and the appearance of pores.
 Chemical exfoliators can come in the form of cleansers, toners, serums or moisturisers, so they will not necessarily be used in this step.